chef/chef-web-docs/content/resources/zypper_package/_index.md

     identifier: chef_infra/cookbook_reference/resources/zypper_package zypper_package
     parent: chef_infra/cookbook_reference/resources
 resource_description_list:
-- markdown: 'Use the **zypper_package** resource to install, upgrade, and remove

-    packages with Zypper for the SUSE Enterprise and OpenSUSE platforms.'
+- markdown: Use the **zypper_package** resource to install, upgrade, and remove packages with Zypper for the SUSE Enterprise and openSUSE platforms.
 - note:
     shortcode: notes_resource_based_on_package.md
 resource_new_in: